nestordemeure/impersonator/readme.md

 ## Potential improvements

-* test importation of pdf and format with images

-* detail guide to adding a new personna
-* update readme with commands
+* update readme with latest commands

 * add a better example persona find open example that would be of interest